rohitnareshsharma/android-practice/README.md

 4. Espresso, RoboElectric, JUnit, MockWebServer for Testing
 5. EasyVolley for Networking

-# 2 Hour Cache Requirement

-There is nothing specifically done for this requirement.
-As network lib of ours do this internally for us based on the cache-header of response.
-It should never be a client side driven mechanism.
-Although if we still want to do this client side.
-We can do preference based work.
-But it's not done in this assignment.

 # EasyVolley for Networking

 EasyVolley is my own customised version of Volley.
 In which i have